TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 columns for sources.
 If one of these values is not included for a source, the defaults here will be used instead.

-The Default Source Values also allow you to define Normal distributions for the initial followers and credibility of sources.
+The Default Source Values also allow you to define normal distributions for the initial number of followers and credibility scores of sources.
 This functionality is not provided on a per-source basis.
-The Normal distributions for the initial credibility and followers is configured by setting the mean and standard deviation of the distributions.
+The normal distributions for the initial credibility and followers is configured by setting the mean and standard deviation of the distributions.
 These values are then used to sample the initial credibility and followers of sources when a new game is started.

 The sampling of initial credibility values is truncated to between 0 and 100 credibility.
-The sampling of initial follower values is also truncated so that the followers sampled is always greater than zero, and always within 5 standard deviations of the mean.
-The 5 standard deviations value is used to avoid random huge deviations from the expected distribution.
-The chances of a value being selected outside 5 standard deviations of the mean is tiny (0.00006%), and therefore this should not affect the shape of the distributions noticeably.
+The sampling of initial follower values is also truncated such that the values are always greater than zero, and always within 5 SDs of the mean.
+The 5 SD constraint is used to avoid random huge deviations from the expected distribution.
+The chances of a value being selected outside M +/- 5 SD is tiny (0.00006%), and therefore this should not affect the shape of the distributions noticeably.

 ### Sources Table
-The table below the Default Source Values is where you can add all of your sources.
+The table below the Default Source Values is where all sources can be added.
 Each row in this table represents one source.
-The **ID**, **Name**, and **Avatar** of each source is required to be entered (the **ID** should be filled in for you already).
-The remaining settings are optional, and if they are omitted the default settings will be used instead.
+The **ID**, **Name**, and **Avatar** of each source is required to be entered (the **ID** should be pre-filled already).
+The remaining settings are optional, and if they are omitted the default settings are used instead.

 **ID:** The ID of each source is used to uniquely identify the source.
 This ID should be of the form `Sx` where x is